Dynamics of a Galaxy at z > 10 Explored by JWST Integral Field Spectroscopy: Hints of Rotating Disk Suggesting Weak Feedback: Analysis and Results

+We have conducted similar analysis to other emission lines detected with the G235M grating IFU data.
+We find the integrated S/N for {\sc N iv]}$\lambda1486$, {\sc N iii]}, and He {\sc ii}$\lambda1640$ are 6, 7, and 2, respectively, all of which are lower than S/N $=11$ for \ciii.
+S/N of He {\sc ii} is too low to extract useful information. {\sc N iii]} is a multiplet primarily composed of four semi-forbidden lines, which does not allow reliable discussions on kinematics.
+Although {\sc N iv} is usually contributed by the forbidden {\sc [N iv]}$\lambda1483$ line, the forbidden line is negligibly weak due to high density \citep[see also][]{Maiolino+24}.
+The single {\sc N iv]}$\lambda1486$ line may be used to trace kinematics while S/N is lower than \ciii\ doublet.
+As shown in Figure \ref{fig:NIV_mom_maps}, we find similar moment-1 and -2 maps to \ciii\ with red- and blue-shifted velocities on north and south, respectively.

-Assuming the velocity gradient is given by disk rotation, we conduct forward modelling using a software named GalPak$^\mathrm{3D}$ \citep[][]{Bouche+15}.
+Assuming the velocity gradient seen in the \ciii\ moment-1 map is given by disk rotation, we conduct forward modelling using a software named GalPak$^\mathrm{3D}$ \citep[][]{Bouche+15}.
 GalPak$^\mathrm{3D}$ allows us to fit 3d data cube of doublets assuming a fixed flux ratio and convolve the dynamical model with the PSF shape we derive in Section \ref{data}.
-We choose a thick disk model with the disk height equals to $30\%$ of the effective radius.
+For the fiducial fit, we choose a thick disk model with the disk height equals to $30\%$ of the effective radius.
 The surface brightness is an exponential function of radius, i.e., Sersic profile with a Sersic index of $n=1$.
 The choice of the surface brightness profile and disk height is consistent with the modelling result of \ciii\ morphology.
 We choose the arctan rotation curve with two parameters, maximum rotation velocity ($\vrot$) and turn-over radius ($r_\mathrm{v}$):